Plumsail/helpdesk-docs/Online/User Guide/Canned responses.rst

 Note that you can create a new canned response straight from the ticket.

-.. |SettingsIcon| image:: ../_static/img/settingsicon.png
-   :alt: Settings Navigation Icon
-.. |NewResponse| image:: ../_static/img/new-canned-response.jpg
+.. |NewResponse| image:: ../_static/img/online-user-guide-canned-responces-01.png
-   :alt: New canned responsу
+   :alt: New canned response
 .. |NewTemplate| image:: ../_static/img/new-template-for-response.jpg
    :alt: New canned response template
 .. |CannedResponseInAction| image:: ../_static/img/response-in-action.jpg